JeffDeCola/my-cheat-sheets/other/mining-cryptocurrency/full-node/mine-ZEC-macOS-cpu-zcashd-cheat-sheet/README.md

 * Mine with your CPU
 * Built in Wallet for sending and receiving Zcash
 * Ability to hook up to pools (Optional)

+The benefit of a full node is that you can mine solo, rather than in a pool, but they have solo pools, so you really don't need to run a full node anymore.

 ### INSTALL